lexibank/tlopo/out/vol3/chapter7.md

 ### 5.8.
 Litsea spp.
 (Lauraceae)

 Numerous Litsea species of varying statures occur in the Bismarcks and the Solomons.
-If POc &ast;lowaŋa, reconstructed below, did indeed denote a particular species of Litsea, then O' Collins & Lamothe (1989) indicate that it was one large enough to make a canoe hull.
-Of the species listed by [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 191), two qualify: L. kauloensis and L. dielsiana, each 15-20 m. tall.
+If POc _&ast;lowaŋa_, reconstructed below, did indeed denote a particular species of Litsea, then [O'Collins & Lamothe](../references.md#source-OCollinsandLamothe1989) ([1989](../references.md#source-OCollinsandLamothe1989)) indicate that it was one large enough to make a canoe hull.
+Of the species listed by [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 191), two qualify: L. kauloensis and L. dielsiana, each 15-20 m tall.

-The reconstruction of PCEMP/POc &ast;lowaŋa 'Litsea sp.' is made possible by the CMP reflexes recorded by [Verheijen](../references.md#source-Verheijen1990) ([1990](../references.md#source-Verheijen1990): 224): Kepo, Rembong (both CMP) lowaŋ 'Litsea sp.'.
-Although N akanai loaga 'Gmelina sp.' is glossed as another species, both are used for canoe hulls, and the Nakanai term is almost certainly cognate with Nyindrou lowaŋ.
+The reconstruction of PCEMP/POc _&ast;lowaŋa_ 'Litsea sp.' is made possible by the CMP reflexes recorded by [Verheijen](../references.md#source-Verheijen1990) ([1990](../references.md#source-Verheijen1990): 224): Kepo, Rembong (both CMP) _lowaŋ_ 'Litsea sp.'.
+Although Nakanai _loaga_ 'Gmelina sp.' is glossed as another species, both are used for canoe hulls, and the Nakanai term is almost certainly cognate with Nyindrou _lowaŋ_.
 Nakanai also provides us with the final vowel for the reconstruction; that there was a final vowel can be inferred from the fact that final consonants are lost in Nyindrou and in the CMP languages from which reflexes are drawn.

 <table>
 <tr>